Build Log

 Phase 5: Program Generation

-The final proof: extending from pure functions to standalone programs.
+The final proof of Generation Zero: extending from pure functions to standalone programs.
 A single prompt produces a Linux binary that serves HTTP — compiled from AI-generated LLVM IR with zero dependencies.

 Architecture